-Barry Engel’s legal expertise in estate planning focused on the protection of the estate assets during the grantor’s lifetime.
+Barry Engel’s legal expertise in asset protection and estate planning focused on the protection of the estate assets during the grantor’s lifetime.
 With the development of offshore planning, he was able to offer his clients the ability to avoid the jurisdiction of U.S. courts if a lawsuit arose.
 Mr. Engel was an innovator in the field of integrated estate planning, a term which means combining estate planning with asset protection tools for increased legitimacy before the courts.
 He became known as a leading expert in domestic and international estate planning as well as offshore protection.
 His influence transformed the way attorneys, legislators, and other professionals thought about estate planning and asset protection as a means to preserve and safeguard wealth.

 Barry Engel also wrote the Asset Protection Planning Guide, a comprehensive book containing insights and asset protection strategies, now in its third edition, it continues being a primary source of information for attorneys and other practitioners.
 Through his work, writings and conferences, Mr. Engel helped bring attention and legitimacy to the world of asset protection planning.
-He was a frequent speaker in seminars and events as well as quoted in publications such as Economist, Business Week, American Bar Journal, National Bar Journal, Wall Street Journal, New York Times, and Forbes.
+He was a frequent speaker in seminars and events as well as quoted in publications such as The Economist, Business Week, American Bar Association Journal, National Bar Journal, The Wall Street Journal, The New York Times, and Forbes.

 Barry Engel passed away in Denver in July of 2017.
 The legacy left behind by his work will continue to be felt in the asset protection world for decades to come.

 During Mr. Engel’s lifetime, asset protection as a field of law went from marginal reputation, to mainstream adoption.
-In 2003 the Wall Street Journal stated that 60% of America’s millionaires had considered asset protection planning, a figure that has likely grown since then.
+In 2003 The Wall Street Journal stated that 60% of America’s millionaires had considered asset protection planning, a figure that has likely grown since then.
 As the onslaught of lawsuits continues its rise in the U.S., the importance of the legal innovations pioneered by Barry Engel will be ever more significant.